simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for May 04-May 06 2024
+Solar Radiation Storm Forecast for May 05-May 07 2024

-              May 04  May 05  May 06
+              May 05  May 06  May 07
 S1 or greater   15%     15%     15%

-Rationale: A slight chance for R1 (Minor) solar radiation storms exists, primarily due to the flare potential of Region 3663, over the next three days.
+Rationale: A slight chance for S1 (Minor) solar radiation storms exists, primarily due to the flare potential of Region 3663, over the next three days.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R3 levels were observed over the past 24 hours.
-The largest was at May 03 2024 0222 UTC.
+Radio blackouts reaching the R2 levels were observed over the past 24 hours.
+The largest was at May 04 2024 0619 UTC.

-Radio Blackout Forecast for May 04-May 06 2024
+Radio Blackout Forecast for May 05-May 07 2024

-              May 04        May 05        May 06
+              May 05        May 06        May 07
 R1-R2           75%           75%           75%
 R3 or greater   25%           25%           25%